 I don’t smoke much in Cambodia, less than I have in a year or so, but I always have one at night.
 When the day is done and, usually, the heat has passed.
 There’ll be a breeze; the traffic will have died down; the neighbor’s dog will yap from the next balcony over.
 The lights down on the median will cast these orange halos on the tile and the city will seem like a gentle, still place.

 The cigarettes are cheap and burn fast, but they allow me these few little minutes to just sit and watch the leaves sigh.
 To watch the stray motorbikes whiz and weave, dangling limbs of teenagers.
 To see the glow of the bank tower, the domed roof of the silly mall a few blocks away.
 To hear the clack-clack-clack of the late-night noodle vendor.

 To look down on it all from a distance.

 Do you ever sit on balconies and think about that scene from Forrest Gump?
 Where she stands on the railing in those platform heels and closes her eyes in the wind and then almost falls?
 Do you ever understand that impulse?
 Like there’s a certain kind of person who, when standing safely at a great height, will always feel the urge to jump.
 Even when they don’t really want to — like their bodies are beckoning them, like there’s some kind of weird, fucked-up gravity that only certain bodies feel.

 Not that I ever actually want to jump.
 Just that the thought will come.
 Sometimes that’s enough to scare you.

 But then the cigarette will be done.
-So I’ll stub it out and stand up: lock the chain link fence, yank the metal doors shut and click the light out.
-Just like that — another day on the rails in Phnom Penh.
+So I’ll stub it out and stand up: lock the chain link fence, yank the metal doors shut and click the light out, the dust of Phnom Penh sneaking through the cracks.